 His first serious timepiece, was a steel and gold, Cartier Santos he purchased in 1989.
 This was closely followed, by a Breitling Chronomat Evolution chronograph, a more robust watch that would compliment the Cartier Santos.

 It didn’t stop there!
 He had always craved the addition of a Rolex watch to his collection.
-This became a reality in 1994 when he purchased a Rolex Oyster Perpetual GMT Master II with a classic ‘Pepsi’ bezel.
+This became a reality when he purchased a Rolex Oyster Perpetual GMT Master II with a classic ‘Pepsi’ bezel.